 It's hard to believe something so pretty can also be fat free.
-Made with egg whites, brown sugar, and vanilla, and topped with cinnamon-sugar, these brown sugar meringue cookies have a crunchy outside and chewy inside with a satisfying sweet taste.
+Made with egg whites, brown sugar, and vanilla, and topped with cinnamon-sugar, these fat-free brown sugar meringue cookies have a crunchy outside and chewy inside with a satisfying sweet taste.
 You can simply drop the batter by spoonfuls or make them festive looking by piping through a decorative star tip and then decorating with colored sprinkles.

 02 of 07

 Pumpkin spice doesn't have to end at Thanksgiving—these low-fat vegan pumpkin cookies can be enjoyed throughout the holiday season.
 Applesauce is the secret ingredient, making a healthy vegan pumpkin cookie with almost no fat.
 The oats add a nice texture and crunch while providing a bit of nutrition along with the pumpkin and applesauce.
 This recipe does not include oil, margarine, butter, milk, or cream.

 03 of 07

 A favorite of kids of all ages, these no-bake crispy rice cereal treats can be made extra special for the holidays using cookie cutters, colored food gel, and holiday-themed sprinkles and candies.
 The kids will enjoy helping with this recipe—just be prepared for a sticky mess.
-There is a little bit of butter in the recipe, but overall it is lower in fat than most cookies.
+There is a little bit of butter in this crispy rice cereal treats, recipe but overall it is lower in fat than most cookies.

 04 of 07